Dorthu/openapi3/README.rst

    # call an operation that requires authentication
    linodes  = api.call_getLinodeInstances()

-   # call an opertaion with parameters
+   # call an operation with parameters
    linode = api.call_getLinodeInstance(parameters={"linodeId": 123})

    # the models returns are all of the same (generated) type